AlexandreDecan/sismic/docs/format.rst

 Statecharts can be defined using a YAML format.

-A YAML definition of a statechart can be easily imported to a :py:class:`~pyss.model.StateChart` instance.
+A YAML definition of a statechart can be easily imported to a :py:class:`~sismic.model.StateChart` instance.
-The module :py:mod:`pyss.io` provides a convenient loader :py:func:`~pyss.io.import_from_yaml` which takes a textual YAML definition of a statechart.
+The module :py:mod:`sismic.io` provides a convenient loader :py:func:`~sismic.io.import_from_yaml` which takes a textual YAML definition of a statechart.
 It also provides ways to export statechart to YAML.

-.. automodule:: pyss.io
+.. automodule:: sismic.io
     :members: import_from_yaml, export_to_yaml

 For example:

 .. code:: python

-    from pyss import io, model
+    from sismic import io, model

     statechart = io.import_from_yaml(open('examples/concrete/elevator.yaml'))
     assert isinstance(statechart, model.StateChart)

-Although the parser is quite robut and should warn about most syntaxic problems, a :py:class:`~pyss.model.StateChart` instance has a
+Although the parser is quite robut and should warn about most syntaxic problems, a :py:class:`~sismic.model.StateChart` instance has a
-:py:meth:`~pyss.model.StateChart.validate` method that can perform numerous other checks.
+:py:meth:`~sismic.model.StateChart.validate` method that can perform numerous other checks.
 This method either returns ``True`` if the statechart *seems* to be valid, or raises an ``AssertionError`` exception with a meaningful message.